 The MA in Sound Arts and Industries program is committed to helping you turn the skills you develop into tools you can use to advance your career.
 We are excited about the opportunity to play a role in your career development.

 The Office of External Programs, Internships, & Career Services (EPICS) empowers students to develop their career strategy and engage in the global marketplace.
 Housed within the School of Communication (SoC) at Northwestern University, EPICS is here to support you with your career development throughout your time as a student through resources like the following:

-Sound MA students have access to 1:1 career coaching with a dedicated staff memberthe Sound Arts and Industries EPICS staff.
+Sound MA students have access to 1:1 career coaching through EPICS.
 Coaching appointment topics include resume development, cover letter reviews, internship and job search strategy, interviewing, networking, or any other topic related to career development.

-For the Sound MA Speaker Series, we bring distinguished alumni and professionals from various industries to campus to talk about their careers and current trends in their area of expertise.
-The Sound MA Speaker Series is open to all Northwestern students.
+Distinguished alumni and professionals from various industries are invited to talk about their careers and current trends in their area of expertise.

 Throughout the year we welcome industry professionals to lead a masterclass on sound-related topics.
 In the past we’ve had masterclasses on sonic branding, circuit-bending and music production, and voiceover.